dtinth/dt.in.th/AboutThisWebsite.md

 - [**The first version**](https://github.com/dtinth/notes.dt.in.th/tree/archived/nuxt) (January 2020) is [powered by Nuxt and hosted on Vercel](20201004T062304Z2197).
 - [**The second version**](https://github.com/dtinth/notes.dt.in.th/tree/archived/nextjs) (July 2022) is [powered by Next.js and hosted on Vercel](20220724T170613Z0326).
 In the first and second version, [the notes are loaded from the GitHub repository at runtime](https://github.com/dtinth/notes.dt.in.th/blob/82d71cfc3b2d5fd6e4a2762c2ed4dce06ae40f5d/api/index.js#L156-L172), with some [access control](https://github.com/dtinth/notes.dt.in.th/blob/82d71cfc3b2d5fd6e4a2762c2ed4dce06ae40f5d/api/index.js#L198-L206) to prevent unauthorized access to private notes.
 - [**The third version**](https://github.com/dtinth/notes-frontend) (September 2024) is a static site and hosted on GitHub Pages.
 The public notes are [published as HTML files to GitHub](https://github.com/dtinth/notes.dt.in.th/tree/gh-pages).
 Unlisted notes are uploaded to [Supabase](Supabase) and dynamically fetched at runtime (using `404.html` mechanism in GitHub Pages).
 Private notes are not published.

+[^fn1]: I use footnotes for tangential but related stuff, so that I can say what I want without interrupting the main flow of the note.